darkn3rd/oop-tut/java/a10.object/README.md

 This lesson shows how to create an object, a process called instantiation, where an object is an instance of a class in memory.
 An instance method is created and can only be called when after an object is created in memory.

 # Notes

-It is important to note that this newly created object is on the local stack, an not in memory (heap).
-Once the calling function leaves scope, the object is destroyed.
-In this case, once the `main` function ends, all the objects created on the stack will be destroyed.